UART Bare-Metal Driver Project Overview

 6. Calls main()

-The peripheral and clock initialization is programmer’s responsibility to fill inside main().
+It works behind-the-scenes, making C’s memory model work correctly before your first line of code executes.
+That said, the peripheral and clock initialization is a programmer’s responsibility to fill inside main().

-• FLASH.ld — normal use, code lives permanently in flash -> Use this
+• FLASH.ld — the standard configuration: code lives permanently in flash, data in RAM.

 1. p.15, 6.3.3.
 VCP Configuration, UM1670